-- o Groups of three will be formed in the first week of class.
-Presentations will be made during SYNCHRONOUS GATHERING DAYS.
-Each group will have one hour. - O These presentations should explore an ethical dilemma that relates to rhetoric, grammar, logic, geometry, arithmetic, astronomy, or music/harmony and identify a form of advocacy that intersects with that dilemma.
+- Groups of four or five will be formed in the first week of class.
+Presentations will be made during the Week 8 Gathering Day.
+Each group will have 15 minutes. - These presentations should explore an ethical dilemma that relates to rhetoric, grammar, logic, geometry, arithmetic, astronomy, or music/harmony and identify a form of advocacy that intersects with that dilemma.
 This dilemma will provide a foundation for the presentation that should: (1) demonstrate thorough research of the ethical dilemma and its social impact; (2) identify and evaluate several technologies of advocacy that are presently used to respond to this dilemma; (3) imagine and evaluate alternative technologies of advocacy that might be used to respond to this dilemma; (4) identify the ways that each of these technologies of advocacy present and imagined already do or could integrate deeper ethical analysis; (5) utilize and incorporate the interdisciplinary course materials; (6) creatively engage the classroom.